naa7/chrive/README.md

 - Typography choices, including the "Oswald" font for headings and "Raleway" for content, ensure optimal readability and aesthetic appeal.
 - Interactive elements, such as button hover effects, smooth transitions, subtle animations, and thorough form validation, contribute to an engaging user journey.

+- The implementation of a parallax scrolling effect on the homepage adds an additional layer of depth and intrigue.
+This captivating feature enhances the visual presentation of the company's description and captures users' attention.

 ## Database Design

 ### Users Table